Use this policy to apply security settings to email.

 Un-scanned emails: You can choose what happens to messages that cannot be scanned.
 The available actions are:

 This setting applies to inbound messages only.

-Time of Click URL Protection (Email Advanced license only): When Time of Click URL Protection is enabled, URLs contained within inbound messages are rewritten so that they point to Sophos Email instead of the original destination.
+Time of Click URL Protection (Email Advanced license only): When Time of Click URL Protection is enabled, URLs contained within inbound messages are rewritten to point to Sophos Email instead of the original destination.

-When the link is clicked, Sophos Email performs an SXL lookup, and if it is malicious it is blocked.
-If the URL is clean, the action taken when you click the link will depend on what you have specified in the policy.
-For example, if you have set medium risk websites as allowed, once the link has been checked and has been classified as not malicious, the link will take you to the original link destination.
+When you click the link Sophos Email performs an SXL lookup, and if it's malicious, it's blocked.
+If the URL is clean, the action taken when you click the link depends on what you've specified in the policy.
+For example, if you've set medium risk websites as allowed, when the link is checked and classified as not malicious, the link takes you to the original link destination.

-The domain name will be displayed at the start of the rewritten URL so that you can see where the link will send you, if allowed.
+The domain name is displayed at the start of the rewritten URL so that you can see where the link will send you, if allowed.
 For example

 You can select the action you want to take for websites with the following reputation levels:

 High risk: Includes illegal sites, sites containing malware, and phishing sites.